A conversation with New York-based artist and ceremonialist Georgia Wall.

 GW: The acceptance of sorrow as a condition of life would also alleviate the pressure of having to “know” why you are sad.
 The reason.
 That idea that you’re immediately put on antidepressants, because you can’t pin-point the reason, as it exists in America.
 And I am not against medication for specific conditions of course.
 But a lot of us feel sad.
 I like to describe myself as melancholic.
 I am just sad.
 But I also experience great joy.
 When I notice I don’t have a reason to be sad, I also think, there is so much going on around me in the world that I am not sure how I wouldn’t be sad.
 I don’t think I can, or would want to change that.
 It is one of the ways I feel connected to the rest of humanity.
 It seems like a common language.
 Until we have all our basic needs met, I don’t know how sorrow wouldn’t be a part of the experience of being alive.
 It is a tool for action and reflection, material to make from.
 There are constructive ways of working with sorrow.
 I am not going to pretend like I know what all of them are.
 But I think art-making is, and substance abuse isn’t.
 Activism is, crying is.

-N: I think rituals of acknowledgement seem like an important practice, as a counter to the velocity of information today.
-It’s like a pause, or something I think that can be better expressed through the French word ‘resentir’, to feel (sentir), it rings slightly different then ‘feel’ in English, something like feel-through, where the addition of re- is meant to express an intensive force (in etymology).
+N: Rituals of acknowledgment seem like an important practice, also as a counter to the velocity of information today.
+It’s like a pause, or something I think that can be better expressed through the French word ‘resentir’, to feel (sentir), it rings slightly different then ‘feel’ in English, something like feel-through, where the addition of re- is meant to express an intensification.
+Maybe I’m making it up but it feels right…